Markus Lüpertz: Musical and literary work

 In addition to his work as a painter and sculptor, Lüpertz is also a Free Jazz musician, including the piano.
 Occasionally he gives concerts together with professional musicians.
 He also created and publishes the art and literary magazine Frau und Hund, since 2003, in which he publishes his own poetry and prose texts.
 Two editions of the magazine have appeared in other languages (Signora e cane, in Italian, and Femme et Chien, in French).

 Art market

-The highest selling painting by the artist in the art market was Arrangement für eine Mütze I- dithyrambisch (Arrangement for a Cap I- dithyrambic) (1973), sold by £300,000 (c. $ US$394,163) at Christie's London, on 22 October 2020.
+The highest selling painting by the artist in the art market was Arrangement für eine Mütze I- dithyrambisch (Arrangement for a Cap I- dithyrambic) (1973), sold by £300,000 (c$.
+US$394,163) at Christie's London, on 22 October 2020.

 His highest selling sculpture was Pietrasanta Bronzen: Frau mit Spiegel.
 Der Schauspieler.
 Mann mit blauem Ball.
 Der Gärtner.
 Odaliske.
-Akt mit Spielzeug (1993-1995), a six pieces work in bronze, sold at Lempertz, a German auction house from Cologne, by €293,000 ($399,182), in 2014.
+Akt mit Spielzeug (1993–1995), a six pieces work in bronze, sold at Lempertz, a German auction house from Cologne, by €293,000 ($399,182), on 5 June 2014.

 Exhibitions

 From 25 May–10 September 2017 the Hirshhorn Museum and Sculpture Garden, Washington, D.C. exhibited Markus Lüpertz: Threads of History featuring his large-scale works.
-At the same time The Phillips Collection, Washington, D.C. exhibited Markus Lupertz featuring works from his entire career (exhibited 27 May 2017–3 September 2017).
+At the same time The Phillips Collection, Washington, D.C. exhibited Markus Lupertz featuring works from his entire career (exhibited 27 May 2017 – 3 September 2017).